noefp/easy_gdb/README.md

 In web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`

-Do not forget to change configuration path in the file `easy_gdb/configuration_path.php`.
+Do not forget to change the configuration path in the file `easy_gdb/configuration_path.php`.
 By default it is `/var/www/html`, for the Docker installation and for linux servers.
 If you used a different path, you should change the variable from `$conf_path = "/var/www/html/egdb_files/egdb_conf"` to your path, for example `$conf_path = "/home/user/example_db/egdb_files/egdb_conf"`.

 Then open the file `easyGDB_conf.php` in the folder `egdb_files/egdb_conf/` and change the `$root_path` to the path where you installed the example_db, in the previous example `$root_path = "/home/user/example_db"`.

-open the file `egdb_files/egdb_conf/database_access.php` and setup the database connection based on the user, password and database name you used.
+open the file `egdb_files/egdb_conf/database_access.php` and set up the database connection based on the user, password and database name you used.
 The host is `DB` for the Docker installation and `localhost` for linux installations in servers or personal computers:

 ``` php
 function getConnectionString(){return "host=localhost dbname=annot1 user=web_usr password=password";};